Karan-Chuahan-10/American-Coffee-Dashboard/README.md

 [License] (#license)

 ## About The Project
-This repository contains a Tableau dashboard analyzing Computer Hardware Sales Opportunities.
-Leveraging sales data, this interactive dashboard provides insights into top and least-performing managers, regional revenue, deal outcomes, and sector-specific trends.
-Whether you're a sales manager, data analyst, or interested in sales performance analytics, this project offers a comprehensive view of sales dynamics within the computer hardware sector.
-Explore the data, uncover trends, and gain actionable insights to drive improved sales performance and strategic decision-making.
+The American Coffee Dashboard project, created for a Maven Analytics challenge, visualizes coffee industry data in the U.S., analyzing key metrics such as sales trends, regional preferences, and customer demographics.
+Using SQL, Excel, and Tableau, this interactive dashboard enables users to explore data insights, track market trends, and understand consumer behaviors, providing a comprehensive view of the coffee market landscape.

 ## Screenshots
 **Screenshotes** :https://github.com/Karan-Chuahan-10/CRM-Sales-Dashboard/tree/841ebecf6c976a80517d35f08f96b31f92e32ea3/Dashboard%20Screenshots